RickCarlino/Thinking-Lobster/README.md

 #Returns number of seconds since it was due
 # => 2335243423

 # The point of using an SRS is reviewing LESS, not more.
-This method lets you know if its not time to review yet...
+# This method lets you know if its not time to review yet...
 q.too_soon?
 # => true

-#When things go wrong
+#When things go wrong...
 q.reset
 q.save
-# Resets all learning data.
+# Resets all learning data for a particular item.

 # A bunch of configurations...
 ThinkingLobster.config
 # => {:cutoff=>129600, :first_interval=>7200, :new_positive_multiplier=>2.0, :old_positive_multiplier=>1.25, :penalty=>0.25}

 # If you know what you are doing, you can change them like this...
-self.config.merge!(penalty: 0.5)
+ThinkingLobster.config.merge!(penalty: 0.5)
 # => {:cutoff=>129600, :first_interval=>7200, :new_positive_multiplier=>2.0, :old_positive_multiplier=>1.25, :penalty=>0.5}
 # Don't do that unless you have a reason to, though.